 When reaching Eoseungtaeng Oreum, you can view the peak of Hallasan and Jeju plains.

 - About 30 minutes/way

 - Cons: It doesn’t take you to the top of the Hallasan mountain.

 How to get to the Eoseungsaengak trail

 From Jeju City Intercity Bus Terminal, take intercity bus number 240 and get off at Eorimok.

-Seokguram Trail is a course frequented by many visitors who are looking for a light hike.
+Seokguram Trail is a course frequented by many visitors looking for a light hike.

 How to get to the Seokguram trail

 It’s near Jeju City, so you can reach the trail entrance in about 20 minutes by car.
 You can also take intercity bus number 240.